rpede/tutorial-react-docker/README.md

 ```

 Try it!
-Then type `ls -a` to list all files in current folder.
+Then type `ls -a` to list all files in working directory.
 Which is `/app` because you've set `WORKDIR /app` in the Dockerfile.

-Notice that `node_modules` is included in the output?
+Notice that `node_modules` is included in the output.
-You've installed dependencies when you ran it directly.
-Those dependencies got copied into the source code.
+You can check the size of `node_modules` with `du -sh node_modules`.
+Where `du` is short for disk-usage and `-sh` means summarize (`s`) in human
+(`h`) readable format.

 Type `exit` or hit <kbd>Ctrl</kbd>+<kbd>d</kbd> to exit the container.

+When you tried out the app directly on your host, you've installed dependencies.
+Those dependencies got copied into the container together with the source code
+using `COPY . .` instruction.

+Besides being unnecessary to copy dependencies into the container, it could
+also create problems if you host OS is different from the base images, such as
+if you are running Windows or Mac.

 This can be fixed by adding a `.dockerignore` file to root of repository with
 the paths you want to ignore.